 In the meantime, online film submission at www.siff.com is necessarily requested.

-More documentation on each selected film including film stills, photo of director for catalogue uses, as well as English subtitled/dialogue list, poster and film trailer, must reach the Festival before May 20, 2018.
+More documentation on each selected film including synopsis, film stills, biography & photo of director，cast and crew list for catalogue uses, as well as English subtitled/dialogue list, poster and film trailer (Detailed material list will be indicated in the film invitation separately), must reach the Festival before May 20, 2019.

-DCP or digital presentation (see the criteria above) of the selected films must reach the Festival before May 31, 2018.
-It is obligatory for the participant to follow the shipping instructions which accompany notification of film selection into the Shanghai International Film Festival.
+DCP or digital presentation (see the criteria above) of the selected films must reach the Festival before May 31, 2019.
+It is obligatory for the participant to follow the shipping instructions which accompany notification of film selection into the Festival.

-All expenses for the transport of preview screener to the Festival, including custom fees and insurance of prints/DCPs or DVD screeners are the entire responsibility of the producers or print lenders.
+All expenses for the transport of screener to the Festival, including custom fees and insurance, are the entire responsibility of the submitter.

-The Festival covers inbound shipping and insurance fee, and pays for the insurance and storage during the period from the receipt of the prints/DCPs to the return of the prints/DCPs to the Forwarding Agent.
-The Festival is not responsible for the costs of storage and customs of prints when they are shipped out to the airport of destination port after the Festival.
+The Festival covers outbound shipping and insurance fee, and pays for the insurance and storage during the period from the receipt of the DCPs to the return of the DCPs to the Forwarding Agent.

-In case of damage to or loss of prints during the period from the receipt of the prints/DCPs to the delivery of prints/DCPs by the Forwarding Agent, the Festival is only responsible for the costs involved in making a new print/DCP according to the current laboratory rates for ordering a standard print.
+In case of damage to or loss of the DCPs during the period from the receipt of the DCPs to the delivery of DCPs by the Forwarding Agent, the Festival is only responsible for the costs involved in making a new DCP according to the current laboratory rates for ordering a standard DCP.

-Regarding film print transportation, please kindly be noted that the 35mm print or DCP should be sent to SIFF at the following address before May 31st:
+Regarding film print transportation, please kindly be noted that the DCP should be sent to SIFF at the following address before May 31st: